Clair3/EarthNet2022-test/README.md

 Forecasting the state of vegetation in response to climate and weather events is a major challenge.
 Requena and al. (2021) [1] define the land surface forecasting task as a strongly guided video prediction task where the objective is to forecast the vegetation developing at very fine resolution using topography and weather variables to guide the prediction and design a first dataset for this task, the EarthNet2021 dataset.
 Several papers have addressed this issue, namely [2, 3] on the EarthNet2021 dataset, and [4] focusing instead on Africa (freshly accepted! :D currently under review, the pdf is in the repository, waiting for the arxiv link).
 See [4] for more details on context and the project.

 ### EarthNet2022, a new brand dataset
 The new dataset  has a better cloud masking, the data are not anymore interpolated and it include new variables (Landsat climatology NDVI and Sentinel - 1 vegetation index), relevant for environnemental science.
-This also means that the times series (from different sources) are not regular.
+This also means that the data (from different sources) are irregularly sampled time series.

 The variables are:
-* Sentinel 2 (B02 to B12 bands)
+* Sentinel 2 (B02 to B12 bands) - spatio-temporal data
-* Sentinel1 (VV, VH, mask)
+* Sentinel1 (VV, VH, mask) - spatio-temporal data
-* NDVI Climatology (12 months Landsat 30m/pix)
+* NDVI Climatology (12 months Landsat 30m/pix) - spatio-temporal data
-* SRTM (DEM)
+* SRTM (DEM) - static data
-* ESA World Cover
+* ESA World Cover - static data
-* ERA5 (t2m, pev, slhf, ssr, sp, sshf, e, tp)
+* ERA5 (t2m, pev, slhf, ssr, sp, sshf, e, tp) - temporal data
-* Soil Grids
+* Soil Grids - static data
-* Geomorphons
+* Geomorphons - static data
-* ALOS, COP 30 (DEMs)
+* ALOS, COP 30 (DEMs) - static data

 The target is the Normalized Difference Vegetation Index (NDVI), a proxy for vegetation health monitoring calculated from the red and infrared bands.